Skip to content

 Introduction

 LOSS stands for Local Outreach to Suicide Survivors.
-A LOSS Team is an active model of postvention, in which two or more trained volunteers—often including a survivor of suicide loss—respond to the scene of a suicide to offer immediate, compassionate support to those left behind.
+A LOSS Team is an active model of postvention (support after a suicide), in which two or more trained volunteers—often including a survivor of suicide loss—respond to the scene of a suicide to offer immediate, compassionate support to those left behind.
 Their presence provides survivors with practical assistance, connections to helpful resources, and, most importantly, a sense of hope in the midst of profound grief.

 The LOSS Team model is rooted in peer support.
 Having a volunteer who has personally experienced the loss of a loved one to suicide reach out to a newly bereaved survivor fosters connection and understanding.
 A simple statement like, “I lost someone to suicide, too,” gives the grieving person permission to speak openly, to say the word suicide, and to know they are not alone.
 In that moment, the seeds of healing and hope are gently planted.